Let Alexa unlock your August Smart Lock for you

 Smart home startup August today announced an update to its existing Alexa skill.
-Customers of first- and second-gen August Smart Locks should now be able to ask Alexa to unlock the door for the first time.
+If you have a first- or second-gen August Smart Lock you should now be able to ask Alexa to unlock the door for the first time.

 August's $229/£150/AU$315 Smart Lock is a Bluetooth lock that relies on AA batteries to power its built-in motor.
 It works with the related August app to lock and unlock a door remotely (within Bluetooth range).
 You can also extend virtual "keys" to friends, family and anyone else you might want to grant permanent or temporary access to your home.